-- To identify the student's level of academic competence in reading, math, and language through TABE evaluation. - To diagnose deficiencies in basic skills and assess remediation needs based on each student's career and educational goals. - To prescribe individual study plans (prescriptions) in each subject area needing remediation. - To manage, monitor, and evaluate the student's learning activities and progress and provide immediate feedback. - To prepare students for the workplace by modeling appropriate work habits soft skills such as punctuality, appropriate grooming, teamwork, self-management, critical thinking skills, etc. - To recommend students for career and technical placement and to provide support, if needed, during program enrollment.
+- To identify the student's level of academic competence in language arts and math through the BSA. - To diagnose deficiencies in basic skills and assess remediation needs based on each student's career and educational goals. - To prescribe individual study plans (prescriptions) in each subject area needing remediation. - To manage, monitor, and evaluate the student's learning activities and progress and provide immediate feedback. - To prepare students for the workplace by modeling appropriate work habits soft skills such as punctuality, appropriate grooming, teamwork, self-management, critical thinking skills, etc. - To recommend students for career and technical placement and to provide support, if needed, during program enrollment.